Greybull Capital favourite to buy Tata Steel's UK-based unit - sources

-The country's largest steelmaker has been trying to sell its long products unit, which makes steel used in construction, since last year with increasing urgency as a global steel crisis intensified and prices hit decade lows ST-CRU-IDX.
+The country's largest steelmaker has been trying to sell its long products unit, which makes steel used in construction, since last year with increasing urgency as a global steel crisis intensified and prices hit decade lows.

-Two industry sources told Reuters that Greybull, which last year rescued British holidays and airline company Monarch [MONA.UL], is favourite to buy the unit, and that Tata Steel will make a decision in January at the latest.
+Two industry sources told Reuters that Greybull, which last year rescued British holidays and airline company Monarch, is favourite to buy the unit, and that Tata Steel will make a decision in January at the latest.

 The sources said there were two more parties interested, one of which was private equity firm Endless.
 Final bids went in around two weeks ago, one of the people said, cautioning that no deal was certain.